akpw/akpw/_posts/2016-06-16-CollectionView-I.md

     let section = sectionHeadersLayoutAttributes.indexPath.section
     var sectionFrame = sectionHeadersLayoutAttributes.frame

     // 1.
-Let's establish the section boundaries: let (minY, maxY) = boundaryMetrics(forSectionAttributes: sectionHeadersLayoutAttributes)
+Establish the section boundaries:
+    let (minY, maxY) = boundaryMetrics(forSectionAttributes: sectionHeadersLayoutAttributes)

     // 2.
-Let's also determine the height and insets of the first section,
+Determine the height and insets of the first section,
     //    in case it's stretchable or serves as a global header let (firstSectionHeight, firstSectionInsets) = firstSectionMetrics()